jethrocarr/puppet-training/modules/03-puppet-key-concepts.md

     Info: Applying configuration version '1476265496'
     Notice: Hello World
     Notice: /Stage[main]/Main/Node[default]/Notify[Hello World]/message: defined 'message' as 'Hello World'
+    Notice: /Stage[main]/Soe/Service[vsftpd]/ensure: ensure changed 'running' to 'stopped'
+    Notice: /Stage[main]/Soe/Package[vsftpd]/ensure: removed
     Notice: /Stage[main]/Soe/Package[emacs]/ensure: removed
     Notice: Applied catalog in 3.16 seconds

+Wow what happened here?
+Well we haven't run the Puppet agent on the master in quite a while and Puppet does not forget - it knows the server state no longer reflects our desired state and brings it inline by purging `emacs`, as well as applying the vsftpd changes we made in the past.

+What about the client server?
+We still want `emacs` there...

+    ubuntu@client:~$ sudo puppet agent --test
+    Info: Using configured environment 'training'
+    Info: Retrieving pluginfacts
+    Info: Retrieving plugin
+    Info: Loading facts
+    Info: Caching catalog for client
+    Info: Applying configuration version '1476265697'
+    Notice: my s_client module is loading!
+    Notice: /Stage[main]/S_client/Notify[my s_client module is loading!]/message: defined 'message' as 'my s_client module is loading!'
+    Notice: Applied catalog in 0.88 seconds

+Nothing happened - but that's because we already have it installed, so there's nothing to do.

+    ubuntu@client:~$ dpkg -s emacs | grep Status
+    Status: install ok installed

+## Task 09: Dropping Files

+Currently our servers have some rather dull Ubuntu messages when we login in the MOTD.
+Let's drop some additions to liven things up.

+First let's create a template file.
+These are files that can be dropped as-is, or can include dynamic logic to adjust the file contents based on various logic.

+    ubuntu@master:/home/myrepos/soe$ mkdir templates
+    ubuntu@master:/home/myrepos/soe$ cat templates/motd.erb
+    #!/bin/bash
+    echo "MY SERVER IS THE BEST SERVER"

+Now let's define a file resource in our `soe` class that uses this template.

+    ubuntu@master:/home/myrepos/soe$ cat manifests/init.pp
+    # ...
+    class soe {
+      ...
+      file { '/etc/update-motd.d/99-puppetftw':
+        ensure  => file,
+        mode    => '0755',
+        owner   => 'root',
+        group   => 'root',
+        content => template("soe/motd.erb")
+      }
+      ...
+    }

+And we commit the changes- don't forget to add the new file!

+    ubuntu@master:/home/myrepos/soe$ git add templates/motd.erb
+    ubuntu@master:/home/myrepos/soe$ git commit -am "Added custom MOTD"

+Now let's try it out on the client:

+    ubuntu@client:~$ sudo puppet agent --test
+    Notice: /Stage[main]/Soe/File[/etc/update-motd.d/99-puppetftw]/ensure: defined content as '{md5}af0ae8bdbce026888ce1347233a1eeab'

+To validate success, try logging in with a new session:

+    $ ssh ubuntu@client
+    ...
+    MY SERVER IS THE BEST SERVER
+    Last login: Wed Oct 12 07:56:43 2016 from 203.86.201.9
+    ubuntu@client:~$

+Note that in the above example, we've used a Puppet `template` to drop what is currently a static file.
+Puppet frowns on this and prefers that you use the file functionality offered for static files which is higher performance.
+However it is the recommendation of the author that you should only ever be dropping config which is almost always going to be templated and instead pull purely static files from a service like S3 or in the form of an OS package.
+This is especially important for large files (eg JRE/JDK installers) which should not be living in Git.

 ## Homework